lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 # Future Plans

 * Compare circuit execution on a classical computer vs real quantum device
+* Add different circuits like quantum error correction for the cat to get rid of quantum errors to keep our quantum state alive
+* procedural generation like terrain, levels, puzzles, etc) for game content using quantum computing

 Have fun exploring and solving quantum circuit puzzles!